I have a dear friend that I met a few decades ago.

 Since we are both religious fanatics and tend to be very passionate and eccentric, we have both been known to call each other between the hours of 2 and 4 AM after an all night study, to share our latest ah-ha with each other.

-Mrs Watcher is not impressed with those early morning phone calls from him and his wives take my name in vain frequently as well.
+Mrs Watcher is not impressed with those early morning phone calls from him that wake us up.
+His wives are equally unimpressed when I call them during the early hours.
+I suspect that they take my name in vain frequently as well.

 Yesterday he called to chat.